 As parents, you can invest a minimum of Rs 1,000 and up to Rs 1.5 lakhs every year into your daughter's account under the Sukanya Samriddhi Yojana.
 These deposits can be made only for the first 15 years after opening the account, after which the funds in the account would grow from the accumulated compound interest.
-Subsequently, the accumulated amount can help your daughter support her dreams of higher education, starting a business or marriage, once she becomes a major.
+The accumulated amount can help your daughter to achieve her dreams of higher education, starting a new venture or other major life goals.

 Sukanya Samriddhi Account provides a higher rate of interest than other Savings Plans that offer financial security for the girl child.
 Each financial year, the government declares the applicable interest rate for that year, while the interest on your investments is compounded yearly.
 By maturity, the assets under your Sukanya Samriddhi Yojana account will increase manifold – thanks to the power of compounding.